sksamuel/scrimage/docs/index.md

 ### Input / Output

 The heart of any image library is [reading and writing](io.md) in the various formats.
-Scrimage supports all the formats provided by javax.imageio along with extra formats in the module `scrimage-formats-extra`.
+Scrimage supports all the formats provided by javax.imageio along with extra formats in the modules `scrimage-formats-extra` and `scrimage-webp`.

 ### Image Operations